Table Of Contents

 1. Determine what types of data transfers occur the most

 The best place to start is by figuring out which kinds of data transfers occur most in your organization.
-After this, you can have a better idea of how to reduce NAT Gateway costs stemming from your company’s primary traffic source.
+After this, you can better understand how to reduce NAT Gateway costs stemming from your company’s primary traffic source.

 Run the following script to determine which instances pass the most data through your NAT gateway.
 Note: x.x.x.x represents your NAT gateways private IP Address, while y.y. represents the first and second octets of the VPC CIDR range.